flatcar-archive/flatcar-docs/docs/installing/community-platforms/_index.md

     - ../community-platforms
 ---

-The Flatcar Container Linux community has provided support for Flatcar Container Linux on a number of platforms beyond those [officially supported][official-support] by Kinvolk.
+The Flatcar Container Linux community has provided support for Flatcar Container Linux on a number of platforms beyond those [officially supported][official-support] (i.e, fully covered in the automated tests) by Kinvolk.

 The platforms and providers listed below each provide support and documentation for running Flatcar Container Linux: